Date: 21st August 2011

 Location: Leighton Buzzard, Bedfordshire

-My fifty-first ground of 2011 was on Sunday 21st August at Bell Close in Leighton Buzzard, Bedfordshire.
+My forty-eighth new ground of 2011 was on Sunday 21st August at Bell Close in Leighton Buzzard, Bedfordshire.
 The match was Aylesbury United vs. Bracknell Town in the F.A.
 Cup Extra Preliminary Round.

 Bell Close is located close to Leighton Buzzard town centre, around 1 mile from the town's railway station.
 It is the home of Southern League Division One Central side Leighton Town with Aylesbury United temporarily groundsharing with them while they look for a new home having been evicted from their Buckingham Road stadium in 2006.